xonq/tutorials/funannotate.md

 --protein_evidence YOUR/PROTEIN_EVIDENCE PATH/TO/uniprot_sprot.fasta –cpus 6 --busco_seed_species \
 MOST_CLOSELY_RELATED_BUSCO_SPECIES -o OUTPUT/FOLDER
 ```
+NOTE - the source command exports the environment variables necessary for funannotate

 #### - submit a job to Torque to run that file in the funannotate container
 ```